typst/packages/packages/preview/droplet/0.1.0/src/droplet.typ

 // - height: The height of the first letter.
 Can be given as the number of
 //           lines (integer) or as a length.
 // - justify: Whether to justify the text next to the first letter.
+// - gap: The space between the first letter and the text.
 // - hanging-indent: The indent of lines after the first line.
-// - gutter: The space between the first letter and the text.
 // - transform: A function to be applied to the first letter.
 // - text-args: Arguments to be passed to the underlying text element.
 // - body: The content to be shown.